marcglasberg/bdd_framework/README.md

 Typically, the process follows these steps:

-1. Some business stakeholders pen down BDDs in structured "feature files".
+1. Some business stakeholders pen down BDD specs in structured "feature files".
 These files detail specific features that your software must provide.
-Note that business stakeholders include:
-   Project and Product managers, Product owners, Business analysts, QA engineers, testers, and sometimes even clients.
 2. Developers then create "glue files" to pair with these feature files.
 They essentially _glue_ the human-readable specifications to the executable code, by reading the specification text and converting to typed values in real code variables.